easly1989/ffxiv_act_dfassist/README.md

  4. Build!

 #### Side notes
-It should not be a problem building for x86, but (as of the latest news from SquareEnix) you should build for x64, as the game will drop support for x86 with the next expansion release
+It should not be a problem building for x86, but (as of the latest news from SquareEnix) you should build for x64, as the game dropped support for x86 with Shadowbringers!

 ### To-dos
 - [x] Automatic Updates from within ACT